OpenAdaptAI/OpenAdapt/README.md

 # PuterBot: GUI Process Automation with Transformers

 Welcome to PuterBot: GUI Process Automation with Transformers!
-We are working with a dataset of user input events, screenshots, and window events.
-Our task is to generate the appropriate InputEvent(s) based on the previously recorded InputEvents and associated Screenshots, such that the task in the recording is accomplished, while accounting for differences in screen resolution, window size, application behavior, etc.
+This library implements AI-First Process Automation for GUI applications.
+It:

+- Records screenshots and associated user input,
+- Converts screenshots and user input into tokenized format,
+- Feeds tokenized screenshots and user input into transformer models
+- Converts transformer output into replayable input events

+The goal is similar to that of Robotic Process Automation, except that we use transformers instead of RPA tools.

+The approach is similar to [adept.ai](https://adept.ai/), except that instead of requiring the user to prompt the model directly, we prompt it behind the scenes by watching the user's activities.

 ## Setup